The door clicks shut. You lean against the threshold with the whirlwind of school pick-up, homework, dinner, bath time and bedtime behind you. Whew.

 A man and woman stand side by side in patterned tops and smile.

-Parents like Aboni and Ayitevi are having to navigate the immense pressure of trying to feed their families when the odds feel stacked against them during the global food crisis.
+Around the world, parents like Aboni and Ayitevi are having to navigate the immense pressure of trying to feed their families when the odds feel stacked against them.

 For many, the fight against hunger feels hopeless.
-But together, we can change the story.
+But together, we can change the story when we move with compassion.

 Give now